JonasDeM/JonasDeM.github.io/DirectX11 Framework/Source/README.md

 These are PARTS of the framework i implemented myself.
 They are useless by themselves.
-And the only purpose is to demonstrate parts of the code that create visuals as seen on my portfolio (https://jonasdemaeseneer.wordpress.com/featured-two/) just search for "Implementing features in a Game Engine".
+And the only purpose is to demonstrate parts of the code that create visuals as seen [here](../).

 # File Descriptions